seed-labs/seed-labs/lab-setup/apple-arm/Notes/Software_Security.md

 ## Buffer Overflow Labs

-With our new Shellcode for aarch64 architecture, we can now revise the buffer overflow lab.
-We have decided not to do the L1 and L2 tasks, as they are based on the 32-bit code.
-Instead, we will focus on L3 and L4 tasks, while adding one similar to L2, but using 64-bit code.
+We have designed a separate lab for arm64.
+The arm and amd versions are still quite similar.
+In the amd version, L1 and L2 tasks are based on the 32-bit code, while in the arm version, all the tasks are based on the 64-bit code.
+However, the tasks between these two versions are quite similar.

-We will only port the server version of the lab, as we plan to gradually phase out the Set-UID version, so we can focus on one version (too time-consuming to maintain two similar labs).
+We only ported the server version of the lab, as we plan to gradually phase out the Set-UID version, so we can focus on one version (too time-consuming to maintain two similar labs).
 Both labs can achieve the same educational